 A Leo home is all about embracing the heat and putting the ego on display.
 Leo is going to be a very red, orange, yellow, and white home.
-Leo is the fixed sign of fire, and it's in the middle of summer.
-This sign needs a great deal of warmth to support its bigger than life personality.
+Leo is the fixed sign of fire, and Leo season is in the middle of summer.
+This sign needs a great deal of warmth to support its bigger-than-life personality.

-The home should be rich with the scent of spices.
+The home should be rich with scents of spices.
 The house should be full of vibrant and spectacular objects.
-Leo is all about exploring the element of fire, embracing the sun, and bringing out creativity.
+Leo is all about extravagant designs, embracing the sun, and bringing out creativity.